carlosm00/icecast2-installation/README.md

    ./icecast2-installation.sh
 ```
   The main script will download the XML template and change it according to the user's input.

+## Extension:
+The final service can be easily modified as any other web service.
+This means that CSS and JS stylesheets can be added to change the style of the main service (as on this [Sintonizate](https://www.sintonizate957.com/audio-en-vivo-2/) service) or simply inyect the service on your main web service (as on [Sintonizate](https://www.sintonizate957.com/) landingpage).

 # [ES]
 Debe ser ejecutado como ROOT.
 Scripts de instalación para: